Big Oil’s bid to woo ESG investors fails to impress

 Some exclude them out of scientific principle.
 Others say divesting has no impact and it is better to try and persuade them to pollute less, which means making them responsible for Scope 3 emissions.

-Kamal Bhatia, global head of investments at Principal Asset Management, said fossil fuel companies without energy transition strategies do not “environmentally 100 per cent meet the definition” to be included in pure ESG funds.
+Kamal Bhatia, global head of investments at Principal Asset Management, said fossil fuel companies without energy transition strategies do not “environmentally 100% meet the definition” to be included in pure ESG funds.

 At an industry dinner in Dubai last week, Leon Kamhi, head of responsibility at asset manager Federated Hermes, said the companies’ pledge announced at the talks was a “big step forward,” but not enough.